faazel/Scholars-Dataset/README.md

 Note that I've used a library based on Scopus API and you should have acces to scopus (via you institute for instance)

-I have used ISID scraping to retrive the scholars names of my faculty. you may consider another way.
+I have used ISID scraping to retrive the scholars's names of my faculty. you may consider another way.